Understanding Cholesterol Levels: The Key To Good Health

 There are several tests that doctors may conduct to evaluate your cholesterol; like a blood test.
 He may also conduct a full medical examination checking how your heart is performing.
 He may check your blood pressure.
 He may also evaluate your family health history.

-These tests will help the doctor identify the causes of increase in levels.
+These tests will help the doctor identify the causes of the increase in levels.
 He may suggest some medicines if the levels are very high.
 Otherwise, he may simply suggest some diet and lifestyle changes.

 Possible Health Problems

-There are a number of health problems that may arise due to increase in cholesterol levels.
+There are a number of health problems that may arise due to an increase in cholesterol levels.
 Here we have listed a few of these:

 - It’s directly connected with heart health problems like stroke and heart attack.

 - It also alters the blood pressure levels in the body.